 Federal Residential Renewable Energy Tax Credit

-Solar incentives are intended to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
-Solar incentives might include upfront discounts, cash back or monthly utility bill credits, depending on your situation.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
+You may qualify for various kinds of incentives, including discounts, cash back or monthly utility bill credits, depending on your situation.
 Some incentives come from your specific utility company, county or municipality, some from the Delaware government and others from the federal government.
 Some solar incentives you might qualify for are:

-- Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Brookside utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this is a dollar-for-dollar credit, while in other places you might be refunded a percentage of the value.
+- Net Metering: Net metering is an incentive you can get once your solar panels are up and running.
+If you have a net metering agreement with your Brookside utility company, they will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

 Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a specified percentage of the cost of your solar system.
+An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a certain percentage of the cost of your solar system.

-The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
-The solar system has to have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
-The ITC initially covered 30% of all system costs (panels, labor, equipment and accessories), although the covered amount has fluctuated over time between 26-30%.
+The ITC applies to a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed after January 1, 2006 on a property owned by you for you to claim the credit.
+Originally, the ITC covered 30% of all installation costs (panels, labor, equipment and accessories), although this amount has fluctuated over time between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
 There is no cap on the amount you can claim.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to fully understand how the new Clean Energy Credit might apply to you is to get in touch with your local Brookside solar panel installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Brookside solar panel installation expert directly.

 State & Local Solar Incentives

 Tax credits, rebates and more can be claimed at multiple levels.
 In addition to federal solar incentives, there are often state and local ones as well.
-These incentives might be given out by your county or municipality, or by the Delaware government.
-Some are ongoing, while others are available for a limited time.
+These incentives might be provided by your county or municipality, or by the Delaware government.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Brookside

-You can apply for and receive solar incentives from the Delaware government and the federal government, as well as from your local utility company.
-The increased availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-If you're prepared to switch over to solar energy, talking to your local Brookside solar installer to learn more about these incentives and to ensure that you're getting the most money possible for your solar panels.
+You can receive solar incentives from the Delaware government and the federal government, as well as from your local utility company.
+The growing availability of solar initiatives in the past 15 years has helped increase nationwide solar energy use enormously.
+It is a good idea to talk to your local Brookside solar installer to learn more about these incentives and to ensure that you're getting the most money possible for your solar panels.

 EcoWatch's Brookside, DE Solar Incentives FAQs